 How do you isolate a section of track? - You do this by using rail gaps between the isolated section and the rest of the tracks on both ends of the isolated track.

-Block wiring is a method of model railroad wiring in which you have your layout divided into electrical blocks separated by rail gaps (accomplished by using plastic rail joiners or simply by cutting a gap in the track with a saw, as mentioned above).
+This method of model railroad wiring is often referred to as "block wiring", since you can use this to have your layout divided into electrical blocks separated by rail gaps in the "not-common" or "blocked" rail (accomplished by using plastic rail joiners or simply by cutting a gap in just the one rail with a saw, as mentioned above).
 Each block is wired separately and attached to a toggle switch (on your control panel) that can be turned on or off.

 Once you have this set up, the advantage of this type of model railroad wiring is that you can have several trains sitting in “blocked” freight yards, branch lines or team tracks, that won’t move when you want to power the train on your mainline.
 If you want to then park your train on a branch line, you turn the toggle switch “on” which powers that particular branch, throw the turnout and then power the train onto that branch.
 Once it’s there, you can turn that branch off and turn another branch on that contains a different train that you want to move out onto the mainline.

 The only problem is that if you are using only one transformer, you can still only control one train at a time.
 If you want to control 2 trains, you will have to add another control unit or transformer…